Subcritical transition to turbulence in quasi-two-dimensional shear flows: Nonlinear Tollmien--Schlichting waves are the tipping point between laminar and turbulent states

-Lastly, the same procedures applied at lower levels of criticality (see SI) produced the same reduction in delineation energy with increasing $T$ (increasing resemblance to the adjoint), and also exhibited edge states independent of $T$.
-For $0.3 \lesssim \rrc \lesssim 0.8$, after departure from the edge state, and in some cases after experiencing a finite turbulent episode, a secondary stable state was observed \cite{Jimenez1990transition,Falkovich2018turbulence}, which was equally independent of initial condition.
+The same procedures applied at lower $\rrc$ produced the same reduction in delineation energy with increasing $T$ and exhibited edge states independent of $T$.
+For $0.3 \lesssim \rrc \lesssim 0.8$, after departing the edge, a secondary stable state formed \citep{Jimenez1990transition,Falkovich2018turbulence}, again independent of the initial condition.